Best of Hannity - Sean's Funeral Arrangements - July 4th, Hour 3

 We need a nice picture.

-We're gonna put it up.
+We're going to put it up.

-It's gonna be good.
+It's going to be good.

-All I remember is all my dead relatives and laying in that stupid box with the makeup on.
+All I remember is all my dead relatives laying in that stupid box with the makeup on.

 This is true.